dwyl/image-classifier/README.md

 ### 4. Using the Index and embeddings

-In this section we'll go over how to use the Index and the embeddings and tie everything together to have a working application 😍.
+In this section, we'll go over how to use the Index and the embeddings and tie everything together to have a working application 😍.